NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Ghidra_Command_Line.md

 **Note**: For the tutorial, we continue to use the H2 BSim backend.
 We do not run any PostgreSQL code, we simply analyze some files produced when building PostgreSQL.

-Note that these files must be built on a machine running Linux.
+Note that these files must be built on a machine running Linux or macOS.
 Windows users can build these files in a Linux virtual machine.

 To build the files, execute the following commands in a shell: [^1]